-Achernar is the End of the River | EarthSky.org
+Achernar marks the End of the River

 Achernar’s mass is 6 to 8 times that of our sun, and its average diameter is nearly 8 to 10 times that of the sun.
 But, while our sun spins on its axis once about every 25 days, Achernar completes one rotation in slightly more than two days, or nearly 15 times faster than our sun.
 This fast rotation produces an odd, flattened shape, first discovered by the European Southern Observatory’s Very Large Telescope (VLT) in 2003.
 Up close, Achernar would look more like a blue M&M, while our sun would look more like an orange.
 Read more about Achernar’s flattened shape from ESO.

-This flattening of Achernar makes an exact surface temperature for this star hard to determine, because the flattening actually causes the star’s poles to be hotter than the equator.
+This flattening of Achernar makes an exact surface temperature for this star hard to determine.
+The flattening actually causes the star’s poles to be hotter than the equator.
 Estimates range from about 14,500 to 19,300 kelvins (about 14,200 to 19,000 C or around 26,000 to 32,000 F).

 Achernar’s position is RA: 01h 37m 42.8s, dec: -57° 14′ 12″.